TimMangan/App-Info/docs/Windows/Avogadro/InstallConfigure.md

 The installer adds a shortcut to uninstall that should be removed.
 It also adds a shortcut (url) to the vendor site which is commonly removed also.

+## SilentInstallHQ
+Silent Install HQ currently provides no information on the silent install of this app.

 ## Typical Configuration Items